 The goal of this 15-month, U.S.-accredited master’s degree program in Food Studies is to provide students with specialized knowledge and practical skills relating to the food system at all levels – from the local to the global – through an international lens.
 The program hones students’ critical thinking and independent research capabilities while cultivating the expertise and transferable skills necessary for the graduate student to pursue a profession in the field or continue to further study.

 - A social science curriculum focused on the food and agriculture system, its sustainability, ethics, governance, and policies

 - Experiential learning through work on a farm and contacts with professionals with a wealth of international experience and active engagement with Italy’s vibrant food/farming community and its rich food culture and agriculture

 - Courses that recognize the value of practical skills and offer opportunities to combine theoretical learning with hands-on experience

 - Appreciation of the worldwide societal concerns regarding the choices facing humankind in relation to feeding an increasing world population, including the pressures exercised on natural resources and the world’s biodiversity, public health and the spread of obesity, the persistence of under-nutrition, and the impact of climate change

-- Understanding of the interdependence of nations in terms of food production and consumption and the ways in which governments, the business industry, and civil society are dealing with these issues through policies, programs and regulatory frameworks.
+- An understanding of the interdependence of nations in terms of food production and consumption and the ways in which governments, the business industry, and civil society are dealing with these issues through policies, programs, and regulatory frameworks.

 The 15-month M.A. program consists of six core courses, four elective courses, and the thesis.
-The total number of credits is 36, of which 30 credits are for course work and 6 are for the thesis.
+The total number of credits is 36, of which 30 credits are for coursework and six are for the thesis.